llvm-fortran/libfortrt/README.txt

-Libflangrt
+Libfortrt
 ================================

-Libflangrt is a new implementation of the Fortran runtime library.
+Libfortrt is a new implementation of the Fortran runtime library.
-All of the code in libflangrt is dual licensed under the MIT license and the UIUC License (a BSD-like license).
+All of the code in libfortrt is dual licensed under the MIT license and the UIUC License (a BSD-like license).

-Libflangrt was created as a runtime library for flang (the Fortran frontend for LLVM, https://github.com/hyp/flang) as part of a GSoC 2013.
-It is used by flang right now, but it can be used by any other Fortran compiler.
+Libfortrt is the runtime library for fort (the Fortran frontend for LLVM, https://github.com/llvm-fortran/fort).
+It can be used by any other Fortran compiler.

-Building Libflangrt
+Building Libfortrt
 ================================

-> git clone git://github.com/llvm-flang/libflangrt.git
+> git clone git://github.com/llvm-fortran/libfortrt.git
-> cd libflangrt
+> cd libfortrt
 > mkdir build
 > cd build & cmake ../ -DCMAKE_INSTALL_PREFIX=/usr
 > cd build & make